Ad concept testing: what it is and how it helps marketers

 If only there were a way to put your idea to the test before you allocate a substantial amount of your budget to it.

 Well, guess what?
 There is.
-It’s called concept testing.
+It’s called ad concept testing.

 What is concept testing?

-In marketing, concept testing is a research process used to evaluate consumer responses to an idea or concept before it is introduced to the market.
+Ad concept testing (also called concept testing ads or ad campaign testing) is a research process used to evaluate consumer responses to an advertising idea before it’s introduced to the market.

 Surveys serve as a quantitative tool to collect extensive data on how audiences react to product ideas.
 By answering structured questions about their views, preferences, and recall, participants provide measurable insights into the viability of a concept.